boyko11/ML4-RL/README.md

 #### Value Iteration ####
 python mdp.py small v
 or
+python mdp.py medium v
+or
 python mdp.py large v
 * 'small' will run the 3x4 grid described in our lecture and AI - Modern Approach
+* 'medium' will run a 30x40 grid
 * 'large' will run a 300x400 grid
 * prints the calculated V matrix as a result of VALUE Iteration
 * prints a visualization of the policy